gusye1234/LightGCN-PyTorch/README.md

 #### Update

 1. Change the print format of each epoch
-2. Add Cpp Extension in  `code/sources/`  for negative sampling
+2. Add Cpp Extension in  `code/sources/`  for negative sampling.
+To use the extension, please install `pybind11` and `cppimport` under your environment

 ## Extend: